- White-tailed Deer Population

 The muzzleloader season and the archery season are separate seasons with separate sets of regulations that just happen to run at the same time.
 If you are muzzleloader hunting, you must have a muzzleloader license, follow muzzleloader regulations, and only harvest a legal buck unless you have won an antlerless permit.
 If you are archery hunting, you must have archery tags, follow archery regulations, and can harvest a legal buck or antlerless deer, depending on your WMU.

-If I don’t shoot a buck during the early part of archery deer season, can I use my bow or crossbow to take a buck during the regular November “rifle” season, and if I can, which tag do I use?
+If I don’t shoot a buck during the early part of archery deer season, can I use my bow or crossbow to take a buck during the 16-day regular November deer season, and if I can, which tag do I use?

 Yes.
-You may shoot a buck during the regular November “rifle” season with your bow or crossbow, but you must tag that buck with your buck tag from your hunting or combination hunting and fishing license -- NOT your archery license tag.
+You may shoot a buck during the 16-day regular November deer season with your bow or crossbow, but you must tag that buck with your buck tag from your hunting or combination hunting and fishing license -- NOT your archery license tag.

-Am I restricted to only using a rifle during the regular November “rifle” season?
+Am I restricted to only using a rifle during the 16-day regular November deer season?

 When is the muzzleloader deer season?

-The basic muzzleloader deer season is for nine consecutive days beginning the first Saturday after the end of the regular “rifle” deer season.
+The basic muzzleloader deer season is for nine consecutive days beginning the first Saturday after the end of the 16-day regular November season.
 A legal buck may be taken if the hunter did not take one earlier in the same year in the other deer seasons.
-This year, an antlerless deer may be taken during this season in a designated WMU if the hunter has an antlerless permit and has not already taken four deer.
+An antlerless deer may be taken during this season in a designated WMU if the Fish and Wildlife Board approves the issuing of anterless permits, and the hunter has an antlerless permit and has not already taken four deer.

 There is an early four-day muzzleloader deer season?

-This year there is an early muzzleloader season only for antlerless deer if the hunter has an antlerless permit for a designated WMU and has not already taken four deer.
 The Fish and Wildlife Board decides annually if this season will be held.
+If approved by the Board, an early muzzleloader season only for antlerless deer will be a hunting opportunity if the hunter has an antlerless permit for a designated WMU and has not already taken four deer.

 Are there ever leftover antlerless permits I can get after the lottery is over?